bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 </div>

-The [Settings API](https://developer.bigcommerce.com/api-reference/store-management/settings) allows you to manage settings and configurations for BigCommerce hosted stores and headless storefronts.
+The [Settings API](https://developer.bigcommerce.com/api-reference/store-management/settings) allows you to manage settings and configurations for BigCommerce-hosted stores and headless storefronts.

-You can use the [Contextual Filters](insert-link-here) endpoint of the Settings API to programmatically configure a store's Product Filtering feature, also known as "faceted search".
+You can use the [Contextual Filters](insert-link-here) endpoint of the Settings API to programmatically configure a store's Product Filtering feature, also known as _faceted search_.
 Additionally, the [Contextual Filters](insert-link-here) endpoint enables you to merchandise diverse product catalogs by creating a different faceted search configuration for each channel and product category on a store.
 With this feature, you can configure the product categories for various product lines with a different set of enabled filters, so that shoppers can filter by the most relevant criteria.

 This article demonstrates how to use [Contextual Filters](insert-link-here) to configure filters that appear on a particular category page.